Sacred Heart, Wadhurst

 Sacred Heart School (SHS) is a small mixed prep just south of Tunbridge Wells in Wadhurst, offering one-form entry throughout from 2 – 11 years old.

-Voted one of the Sunday Times Top 100 Prep Schools in 2018, there are currently 127 children on roll (53 boys and 74 girls).
+Ranked in the top 50 of the Sunday Times Top 100 Prep Schools in 2022, there are currently 142 children on roll (83 girls and 59 boys).
 This is a Catholic school – although all religions/non-religions are welcome – originally established in 1938 by the Sisters of the Order of Notre Dame to provide an education to the children of local Catholic families.

 Sacred Heart School is unusual in that it offers many of the advantages of a prep – like small class sizes and lots of sporting fixtures – but it is the most affordable independent school you’ll come across.
 So don’t go expecting a huge roll call of facilities or acres of games fields to gambol in.
-But what they have they make good use of.
+But what they have they make excellent use of – and the last few years have seen a real investment in resources.

-Membership of the ISA allows them to compete against schools from across the south east in a range of sports including cross country, hockey, rugby, football and netball.
+Membership of the ISA allows them to compete against schools from across the south east in a range of sports including cross country, hockey, rugby, football, netball, cricket and pop lacrosse (non-contact version of lacrosse).
 As a small school, often competing against much larger schools, they are rightfully proud of their sporting record.

-The head teacher here has a long-running relationship with Mayfield School, (a large independent Secondary school 10 mins up the road) and this has a series of knock-on benefits for Sacred Heart.
-All classes have swimming lessons (they rotate the terms) in the smart Mayfield pool.
+The school has enjoyed a long-running relationship with Mayfield School, (a large independent Secondary school 10 mins up the road) and this has a series of knock-on benefits for Sacred Heart.
+All classes from Year 3 to Year 6 have swimming lessons (they rotate the terms) in the smart Mayfield pool.
 And the big end of year Prize Giving Ceremony takes place in the Mayfield chapel.
 A major advantage for a small school.

 The schools sits on a site next to Sacred Heart Church.
 The buildings are modular blocks – purpose built and practical.
-The newest of these is a brand new Nursery that opened in 2018 – this new facility made room for new ICT suite (below) in the main school building.
+The newest of these is a Nursery that opened in 2018 – this addition made room for creating an ICT suite (below) in the main school building.
+Now the school has an ICT specialist, currently teaching the older pupils, exploring various elements of coding and robotic engineering.

 MUSIC AND DRAMA

-The school has a good music teacher, in Mrs Bradford, who in 2018 led the tiny choir to beat some far bigger preps in the final of the Tunbridge Wells Arts Festival in one of those brilliant David and Goliath moments.
+The school has a small but mighty choir who, legend has it, beat several swanky preps in the final of the Tunbridge Wells Arts Festival in one of those brilliant David and Goliath (or Nativity the movie) moments.
 And for all the main instruments, like piano, guitar, flute etc there are peripatetic music teachers who visit the school and provide private lessons.

-SHS recently opened a new Foundation Stage Nursery building which takes little ones from their second birthday and also houses the Reception Class.
+SHS has a smart Foundation Stage Nursery building which takes little ones from their second birthday and also houses the Reception Class.
 The new modular building has a fresh and friendly feel.
 What’s more the advantage of being purpose-built (as opposed to being part of a stately-home-type prep in a Listed building) is that each of the rooms is very spacious and sizeable.

 The Nursery accepts applicants for 15 hours of funded care a week and some 30 hour funded places, where applicable (not all schools do this).
 They also offer flexible childcare – from a couple of mornings a week right through to full wrap around care 5 days a week.
 Go see for yourself at one of the free Parent & Toddler mornings – a fun session of play and refreshments on 1st and 3rd Fridays each month from 9 – 10.15 am.

 Take one small school, deliver small class sizes – no more than 20 per class, although many are less than that, and you get some healthy 11+ and entrance exam results.
-The school is in East Sussex, so not in Kent, but still many go on to take up places at various Kent grammars, such as Skinners, Tonbridge Girls Grammar School, Tunbridge Wells Girls Grammar and Weald of Kent Girls Grammar School.
+The school is in East Sussex, so not in Kent, but still many go on to take up places at various Kent grammars, such as Skinners, Tonbridge Girls Grammar School, Tunbridge Wells Girls Grammar, Weald of Kent Girls Grammar School, Tunbridge Wells Grammar for Boys and Judd.

 Other than that, with the church connection, Bennett remains a popular choice as does Mayfield Girls School, (which is also Catholic).
-Pupils also go onto independents like Beechwood Sacred Heart, Claremont and Battle Abbey.
-There’s a good level of scholarships won to secondary schools too – with recent examples being Mayfield, Beechwood and Bethany.
+Pupils also go onto independents like Kent College Pembury, Beechwood Sacred Heart, Claremont, Tonbridge School and Battle Abbey.
+There’s a good level of scholarships won to secondary schools too – with recent examples being Mayfield, Kent College Pembury and Rose Hill School in Tunbridge Wells.

 I’m not sure Catholicism counts as a quirk exactly but as one of only two Catholic prep schools in the area it’s certainly a USP.
 All the children participate in whole school masses and liturgies and there’s a catholic-strong RE curriculum but the emphasis is on inclusiveness and Christian virtues.